Let us help you find the support you need.

 Every teen is different.
 They have different strengths and challenges.
 Before we can help your family, we need to understand the challenges you face.
 A patented free assessment called the Youth Outcome Questionnaire (Y-OQ) will help us understand your family's needs.

 Completing the assessment does not represent any obligation.
 Also, we will not share your contact information with any third party.
 We respect your privacy.
-One of our Discovery Ranch for Girls representatives will call you to discuss the results.
+One of our Discovery Ranch South representatives will call you to discuss the results.
 They will be happy to answer any questions that you may have.

 You will also receive the results of the Y-OQ assessment in an email.
 The results of the assessment will show how your child compares to other young adults.
 You will get a better sense of your child's situation.